-1. Create the impression of “thought leader” or helpful source in solving problems.
+1. Create the impression of a “thought leader” or helpful source in solving problems.

 2. Drive more traffic to their websites.

-3. Convert website visitors to users of software or online services.
+3. Convert website visitors to users of the software or online services.

 While many of the SaaS leaders with whom I have spoken neither have a formal strategy to displace professional services nor are aware of the unintended consequence on pro services of their content marketing, the smarter SaaS firms see the long-term opportunity to add value and increase customer loyalty.